 Nissan CVT Transmission Issues

-The most common issues and defects stemming from faulty CVTs include:
+Common issues stemming from faulty CVTs include:

-- Rapid onset shaking, vibration and jerking at low levels of acceleration (classified as “juddering and shuddering” in Nissan service bulletins)
+- Rapid onset shaking, vibration, and jerking at low levels of acceleration (classified as “juddering and shuddering” in Nissan service bulletins)

 - Vehicle hesitation during acceleration